 What does Isobelle mean?

-Isobelle \i-so-belle, isob(el)-le\ as a girls' name.
+Isobelle /iso-bel-le/ [3 sylls.] as a girls' name.
 Isobelle's root is Hebrew, and Isobelle means "God is my oath".
-Isobelle is a variant of Isabel (Hebrew): Spanish variant of Elizabeth.
-Uncommon as a girls' name.
+Isobelle is a variant form, with the prefix Iso-, of Isabel (Hebrew): Spanish version of Elizabeth.

 Isobelle is a rare given name for women.
 Isobelle is a rare surname too for both adults and children.
 (2000 U.S. Census)